A Day in the Life of a Benedictine Monk

-Saturdays and Sundays follow a slightly different schedule.
-We try to refrain from manual labor on Sundays and to keep a greater silence.
-The liturgies are also a bit longer and more solemn.
+Sundays follow a slightly different schedule.
+We try to refrain from manual labor and to keep a greater silence.
+The liturgies are a bit longer and more solemn.
 At Mass, we normally have about 40 guests and we sing more polyphony.
-Sometimes Oblates will sing motets they have prepared for Mass.
 In the evening we have a recreational meal—the one meal of the week where we visit with one another.

-What is all of this like?
-At first it can be a bit overwhelming if someone is not used to a strict schedule like this.
-Even after many years, it can take real effort to get out of bed to sing joyfully.
+What is it all like?
+It can be a bit overwhelming at first if someone is not used to a strict schedule like ours.
+Even after many years, it can take real effort to get out of bed and sing joyfully.
 Like everyone else, brothers go through periods where they are excited about prayer and times when they are not.
 But no matter how we feel, we go to the Divine Office!
 This is a wonderful privilege and really helps the monk to get ‘outside of himself’ and to learn to turn over his own desires and feelings to God.

 The other hidden part of this is community.
 We see the same brothers much of the time, every day.
 It is so very important to learn humility, to learn how to treat brothers in a way that is supportive and encouraging and not picky, irritable and so on.
 This is demanding work and it is the small detail of monastic life that people in the world do not see.
 We have brothers from all kinds of backgrounds and even from different cultures and it is easy to take or give offense.
-Like all people, we have some personalities that clash and some that perhaps get along too easily.
-So quite a bit of the ‘work’ we do would not be recognized by others, but it is the important work of loving the brothers.
+Quite a bit of the ‘work’ we do involves the practice of loving the brothers.
 If we really give ourselves over to this, if we don’t insist on distracting ourselves with ‘more important’ things, then God can really mold us into saints.